Special Precautions for Fire Evacuations in Historic Buildings

-As the city of Portland was pummeled January 4 with subfreezing temperatures, impending snow and ice, and winds gusting at almost 50 mph, a fire swept through a century-old apartment building in the city’s downtown core.
+A few years ago, as the city of Portland was pummeled with subfreezing temperatures, impending snow and ice, and winds gusting at almost 50 mph, a fire swept through a century-old apartment building in the city’s downtown core.
 The Alder Hotel, an affordable housing community listed on the National Register of Historic Places, was hit with fire just as many Portlanders were recovering from snow and ice that had shut down the city just a week prior.
 The fire displaced nearly 100 residents.

 The fire was caused by a mechanical failure in the building’s mechanical room.
 Once ignited, heavy winds helped the fire travel vertically and horizontally throughout the building to fan the blaze.

 With the fire reported to Portland Fire and Rescue at around 3:00 p.m., crews had it under control, and residents evacuated in less than an hour.
 The almost 100 residents stayed at a nearby Red Cross shelter and will be able to return, but it will likely take weeks to repair the damage.

 While the heating system was old, no fire codes were in violated and it had been inspected recently.

 Portland goes to great lengths to retain its historic buildings, with laws continually written into the city’s code designed to protect its character.
 The city built on the timber industry usually enjoys mild temperatures.
 Many of the historic buildings are framed in wood planks and have large wooden beams running throughout them.
 Fires are not uncommon, even in a wet winter, and while no safety measures were overlooked in this fire starting, some things can be done to enhance safety overall.